sliang11/PU-Shapelets/README.md

-# dasfaa19_paper270
+# PU-Shapelets
-This is the source code of DASFAA 2019 paper 270.
-This repository is for reviewing purposes only.
-All information on the identity of the authors has been hidden.
+This is the source code of PU-Shapelets, a pattern-based positive unlabeled classification algorithm proposed in

+Shen Liang, Yanchun Zhang, Jiangang Ma: Ensemble based positive unlabeled learning for time series classification.
+In: International Conference on Database Systems for Advanced Applications (2019, to appear).

 There are two directories in this repository: